Bob Harris (musician)

-Robert Maurice Harris (September 27, 1943 – August 11, 2001) was an American jazz pianist, keyboardist and arranger.
+Robert Maurice Harris (September 27, 1943 – August 11, 2001) was an American jazz pianist, keyboardist, and arranger.

+Early life

+Harris was born in September 1943 in Los Angeles, California, the son of Maurice Harris and Martha Pilar Arcos Harris.
+His father was a trumpet player in The Tonight Show Band led by Doc Severinsen.
+His maternal grandmother, Pilar Arcos, was a Cuban-born singer and actress from a family of performers.

 Career

-Born in September 1943 in Los Angeles, California, he was the son of Maurice Harris, a trumpet player in The Tonight Show Band led by Doc Severinsen.
-He worked as a jazz pianist in clubs in the Los Angeles area.
-In 1966 he married singer-songwriter Judee Sill.
-Harris wrote orchestral arrangements with Don Bagley for Sill's debut album in 1971.
+Harris worked as a jazz pianist in clubs in the Los Angeles area.
+He wrote orchestral arrangements with Don Bagley for Judee Sill's debut album in 1971.
 He also played as a pianist for The Turtles.
 Harris later wrote arrangements for recordings by The Friends of Distinction and Jack Jones.

 Harris joined jazz guitarist Gábor Szabó in 1970 and was a member of Frank Zappa's band The Mothers for a short time in 1971.
 He appeared on the Zappa album Fillmore East – June 1971.
 Recordings from the same concerts also appeared on The John Lennon / Yoko Ono album Sometime in New York City.
-He also appeared on the Zappa album Playground Psychotics where he was a soloist on the Wurlitzer Electric Piano on the song Billy the Mountain.
+He also appeared on the Zappa album Playground Psychotics where he was a soloist on the Wurlitzer electronic piano on the song Billy the Mountain.

+At the end of the 1970s, Harris toured with Ray Charles.

+Personal life

-At the end of the 1970s Harris toured with Ray Charles.
-He died in 2001 from the effects of a drug overdose.
+In 1966 he married singer-songwriter Judee Sill.
+They divorced in 1972.
+Harris died in 2001 from the effects of a drug overdose, at age 57.

-This Bob Harris should not be confused with the unrelated keyboard player, trumpeter and singer Bob Harris who worked with Frank Zappa in 1980.
+This Bob Harris should not be confused with the unrelated keyboard player, trumpeter, and singer Bob Harris who worked with Frank Zappa in 1980.